mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/security/security.md

 import Syntax from '@theme/Syntax';

-In this article, we will cover the basics of Tezos smart contract security.
+In this article, we will cover the basics of Mavryk smart contract security.
 We will describe several potential vulnerabilities that stem from developers' misconceptions about the distributed nature of blockchains.
 We will also suggest ways to protect your contracts against these kinds of attacks.

 **Disclaimer:**
 1. This guide is aimed at giving the reader an overview of popular attacks on smart contracts and distributed applications.
 It is not an exhaustive list of all the possible attack vectors.
 Please, use your own judgement.
 2. The descriptions in this document are valid for the protocol 008_PtEdo2Zk (Edo).
-Since Tezos is an upgradeable blockchain, some of the blockchain mechanics may change in case a new proposal is adopted.
+Since Mavryk is an upgradeable blockchain, some of the blockchain mechanics may change in case a new proposal is adopted.

 ## Resource constraints

-Tezos limits the resources available to the contracts.
+Mavryk limits the resources available to the contracts.
 It bounds operations size so that nodes can broadcast the operations over the network in a reasonable time.
 It also places a limit on the computations the bakers need to perform to validate an operation – the **gas limit.** When you develop your contract, you need to bear these limits in mind.

 Let us look at a seemingly innocent wallet contract that stores an event log: